 Length: 30 days

-Of important note, some domains can be sold on the expired auction marketplace during this time.
+Note: Some domains can be sold in the Dynadot expired auction during this time.
 If this is the case, there will be no domain redemption period.
-It is key to renew domains of high value during the renewal grace period to avoid having other users obtain the domain.
+Renew domains of high value during the renewal grace period to avoid having other users obtain the domain.

 Domain is out of reach!

 In summary, domain expiration doesn’t happen immediately; there is typically a one to two-month period to renew.
-Just be aware that the longer you wait, the cost increases.
-With the knowledge of what happens when a domain expires, hopefully you’ll be more aware of the various deadlines to ensure all your domains are properly renewed.
-When in doubt, be safe and just setup auto-renew – it will save you time and money.
+Just be aware that it can become expensive to renew your domain if you miss the renewal grace period.
+With the knowledge of what happens when a domain expires, hopefully, you’ll be more aware of the various deadlines to ensure all your domains are properly renewed.
+When in doubt, be safe and just set up Dynadot auto-renewal - as it may help you save both time and money.